 Check your Wi-Fi and Antivirus/Firewall

-If you are using public Wi-Fi, it is quite possible for someone to get into the Wi-Fi system and steal data from users who are using that Wi-Fi.
+If you are using public Wi-Fi, someone can get into the Wi-Fi system and steal data from users who are using that Wi-Fi.

-If you are confronting the ‘this connection is not private’ error in Safari while connected to public Wi-fi, then it is possible that someone is stealing data, or it simply means the Wi-Fi is not secure.
+If you are confronting the ‘this connection is not private’ error in Safari while connected to public Wi-Fi, then it is possible that someone is stealing data or simply means the Wi-Fi is not secure.
 The best to protect your data while using public Wi-Fi is to use a VPN.

-It’s also possible that your firewall and antivirus are in conflict with the website hence causing the error.
+It’s also possible that your firewall and antivirus conflict with the website hence causing the error.
 To resolve it, you can disable the firewall and antivirus.
 However, the site can be malicious.
-But, if you are sure that the site can do no harm, then only disable it and try to visit it.
+But, if you are sure that the site cannot harm, then only disable it and try to visit it.

 Proceed with Manual Caution Message

-This is the last thing you should ever try to visit any website with an insecure connection error problem.
+It is the last thing you should ever try to visit any website with an insecure connection error problem.
 You can manually visit the site.
 Safari gives users a choice.
-However, by visiting the site, you will be putting risk to your personal information like bank details, etc.
+However, you will be putting risks to your personal information like bank details, etc.

 Bottom Line: Connection Not Private Safari

-One thing I have particularly noticed that sometimes the issue arises because of date and time settings mismatch.
-So make sure your systems clock is synced with the internet and is set to auto mode.
+I have particularly noticed that sometimes the issue arises because of date and time settings mismatch.
+So make sure your system’s clock is synced with the internet and is set to auto mode.

-And in case you’re using a VPN, then make sure you have given proper permission otherwise, VPN won’t work, and you will be presented again with the delicious “This connection is not private” error in the Safari browser!
+And in case you’re using a VPN, then make sure you have given proper permission; otherwise, VPN won’t work, and it will present you again with the delicious “This connection is not private” error in the Safari browser!

 Lastly, here are the recommended web browsers for your computer and mobile phone that you should give a try.